dlafhr789/KT_AIVLE_MiniProject_5/README.md

 See the README.md files inside the each microservices directory:

 - book
-- subscribe
 - user
-- manage
+- openai
-- plan
+- author
-- ai 출간 서비스
+- 대쉬보드

 ## Run API Gateway (Spring Gateway)